← Back to Buyer Guides

 MatrixFlows replaces Document360 for most use cases — customer documentation, partner portals, internal knowledge, AI-powered self-service — all from one foundation.
 You build once, deploy everywhere, update once.

 MatrixFlows handles all of that natively.
 One workspace for customers, partners, and employees.
 AI translation included.
-Conversations Inbox captures support interactions.
-AI assistants grounded in your full knowledge foundation.
+The Conversations Inbox captures support interactions.
+AI assistants are grounded in your full knowledge foundation.
 The system compounds instead of fragmenting.

 What happens to our existing Document360 content during migration?